 Stanley Kubrick’s ‘2001: A Space Odyssey’ is still one of the most vivid cinematic experiences available.
 The film industry has moved on technologically since its release but 2001 remains an astonishingly life-like pocket universe.

 The film’s achievements are totally down to Kubrick’s unique brush strokes.
 They are all over this work which provides a window into an alternate timeline.
-Which may or may not echo that of our own.
+That history may or may not echo that of our own.

 2001 has that strange but effective Kubrickian rhythm.
 Its timing is strange and off-beat, just like the chorus of beeps and clicks heard on-board the space station.